 - Non volunteer, early registration (by Feb.
 28, 2019): $15

 The registration fee covers the costs of holding the Auction: food and the decorations.
 Child care is an additional fee ($10/child; maximum $50/family, including adult Auction tickets) to cover child care providers and entertainment for the children.
 These fees allow all of the proceeds from Auction donations to go directly toward supporting UUCF programs.
 We keep fees as low as possible so that even people who aren’t interested in bidding on lots of items can come and enjoy the camaraderie and revelry of the evening.

 There’s no cost to participate in the Online Auction.
 Everyone at UUCF will automatically receive an email message telling them they can log on and begin bidding.

 How do I pay for my ticket?

-If you register online, you can pay via PayPal.
+You can register and pay for your ticket online (registration link coming in early 2019).
 You can also pay by cash or check at the Auction table in the Commons after worship services starting soon.

 What will I find to bid on?